What’s Near: Abbey Fields

 Birmingham and the wider region hosts the very best in amateur and professional sport, from international athletics to test cricket, tennis to Ryder Cup golf, plus Premier League and Championship football.

-Take time to relish the historic landscape of Sutton Park, officially the seventh largest urban park in Europe and the second largest outside a capital city.
+Just over 3 miles away you will find the historic landscape of Sutton Park, officially the seventh largest urban park in Europe and the second largest outside a capital city.
 The park covers a mix of heathland, wetlands and marshes, seven lakes, ancient woodlands, restaurants, golf courses, children’s playgrounds and even a donkey sanctuary.

 Witton Lakes and Brookvale Park Lake are close by, with the lakes and surrounding parkland maintained as leisure amenities by Birmingham City Council, where you can enjoy walks, cycling or water activities.